zm1990s/dify-docs/en/learn-more/faq/install-faq.md

 ### 22. How to Migrate from Local to Cloud Storage?

-To migrate files from local storage to cloud storage (e.g., AWS S3), you'll need to transfer data from the 'upload_files' and 'privkeys' folders.
+To migrate files from local storage to cloud storage (e.g., Alibaba Cloud OSS), you'll need to transfer data from the 'upload_files' and 'privkeys' folders.
 Follow these steps:

 1. Configure Storage Settings